 Counselor, Session 2

 Although she might look like a teenager, Michelle is a teacher of the deaf and hard-of-hearing in the San Francisco Unified School District.
 Before receiving her teaching credential, she obtained her Ed.M/MA in Deaf Education and Elementary Education from Teachers College, Columbia University.
 Michelle was diagnosed at birth with deafness in both ears.
 Later, an audiologist determined she had a severe-to-profound hearing loss in the left ear and complete deafness in the right ear.
 From the time she was 11 months old, Michelle attended the San Francisco Hearing & Speech Center (now known as the Hearing & Speech Center of Northern California).
 She was mainstreamed in first grade and spent most of her time reading books when she was supposed to be playing at recess.
 Upon high school graduation, Michelle attended the University of California, Los Angeles where she became a spirited Bruin.
 During her college years, she participated in various student groups, studied abroad, spent a quarter in Washington, DC researching special education and arts education, and volunteered at No Limits for Deaf and Hard of Hearing Children.
 She earned her bachelor’s degree in English with minors in Disability Studies and Global Studies.
 As an alumna of LOFT 2004 and as a recipient of an AG Bell grant, Michelle believes in the unique and transformative experience that the program provides for teens with hearing loss.
-In her free time, Michelle enjoys traveling, hanging out with her friends, writing, watching movies, listening to music, practicing her guitar, dancing, and doing yoga while thinking about her next big meal.
+In her free time, Michelle enjoys traveling, hanging out with her friends, writing, watching movies, listening to music, dancing, and doing yoga while thinking about her next big meal.